Why Was an Essure Birth Birth Control Lawsuit Filed?

 Women that underwent defective Essure birth control device removal surgery may have experienced severe complications that led to further surgeries.
 Those corrective surgeries are likely to be a part of the Essure birth control lawsuit’s settlement.
 Just like defective Essure birth control device removal surgeries, payment for corrective surgeries may have been denied by some women’s insurance carriers.

 Because the defective Essure birth control device may have migrated and caused perforation of the uterus, perforation of the fallopian tubes, or lead to hysterectomies, many women missed time from work.
-If you missed time from work because of an Essure complication or corrective surgery, an Essure birth control lawsuit may be able to recoup those lost wages.
+If you missed time from work because of an Essure complication or corrective surgery, an Essure class action lawsuit may be able to recoup those lost wages.
 Women may have missed lengthy periods of time at work to recover, which can lead to severe economic harm.

 Pain and Suffering